Officialpolomar/BigNumbers/README.md

 This project multiplies and adds together large postive integer numbers(entirely written in c++).

 Allows for between 2 and 13 integers with each integer being no larger than 12 digits.
+Input validation is included.